pH-7/dating-affiliate-tools/README.md

 # Dating Affiliate Tools (DAT)

-*Simple, Useful and Powerful tools to increase/boost easily your Affiliate Programs.*
+*DAT is a Useful and Powerful affiliate tools to increase/boost easily your Affiliate Programs.*

 #### Is it difficult and painful to get more traction/users to the affiliates services you promote on your website?